jarvisgroup/jarvis_data_eng_yashar/core_java/grep/README.md

 framework to achieve this.
 2. Detailed Output File : Currently, only the matched_lines are being stored into the output file, the path to that matched_line should be printed along with the line itself to improve the readability.
-3. Time Constrain : There should be a time constrain when the app is searching through the directory, for example, if the time that searching through a file is relatively longer that searching other file, the program should abort the file and move on to the next one.
+3. Time Constraint : There should be a time constraint when the app is searching through the directory, for example, if the time that searching through a file is relatively longer that searching other file, the program should abort the file and move on to the next one.
 Longer search time means the file is too large.